 Capital One also offers a trio of cash back business cards, including one for average credit, and you can check them out in our Review of the Capital One Spark Business Credit Cards.

 Consider one of the Spark Miles cards if you want to transfer your miles to an airline loyalty program — otherwise, you should look into the Spark Cash cards.
-They have the same terms and features, but the Spark Cash cards allow you to redeem your rewards as statement credits for their full value, while the Spark Miles cards do not.
+They have the same terms and features (except the TSA PreCheck/Global Entry credit), but the Spark Cash cards allow you to redeem your rewards as statement credits for their full value, while the Spark Miles cards do not.

 Keep reading to learn more about the Spark Miles cards and see if one is right for you.